Larry Summers: 10 Million Americans Should Lose Their Jobs To Tame Inflation

 Summers himself acknowledged in a paper published in April that “The idea that inflation can fall sharply without a corresponding increase in labor market slack runs counter to standard economic theory and is inconsistent with historical evidence.”

 “Empirical evidence supports the view that controlling accelerating inflation requires a substantial increase in economic slack since 1955, there has never been a quarter with inflation above 4% and unemployment below 5% that has not been followed by a recession in the next two years.
-Recession and unemployment is a temporary sacrifice to achieve future well-being.”7 Consumer Discretionary Stocks That May Defy Expectations
+Recession and unemployment is a temporary sacrifice to achieve future well-being.”7 Dividend Stocks to Buy When Safety is Your Top Priority

 .